ChernegaSergiy/j3-server-setup/docs/installation.md

    ~/server.sh start
    ```

-### Step 11: Configure Nginx, PHP-FPM, and SSHD
+## Step 11: Configure Nginx, PHP-FPM, and SSHD

-1. Download `config-files.zip` from the `setup` directory to your device.
+1. Download `config-files.zip` from the `setup` directory to your device

-2. Extract the archive to your internal storage (preferably to `/storage/emulated/0/Download/`).
+2. Extract the archive to your internal storage (preferably to `/storage/emulated/0/Download/`)

 3. Copy the configuration files to their respective directories:
    ```bash